shelbyjoji/ExamR2/README.md

-# ExamR2
-R exam 2
+My practice on R for exam